GloriousHolyBread/discord-bot-process-checker/README.md

 # discord-bot-process-checker
-Checks and notifies you if a process is running on discord.
-Useful for game server hosts as it notifies you on discord if your server is online or offline.
+Checks if a process is running and sends a message on discord if it's running or not.
+A really simple discord bot, usefull if you host a minecraft or any game server.
+Enter the process name into the code, edit the messages and you are good to go.
+The rest is done on discord developer portal, create new aplication and it's bot.
+Get your token and run the code.
+Invite the bot and test.